leanprover-community/mathlib3/docs/tactics.md

-There is also a `conv` mode, which may be more useful: it only reports rewrites that transform the entire current focus, so if you expect to be able to rewrite some particular subexpression using a lemma, you can use `congr` and `skip` inside `conv` to focus on that subexpression, and then call `rw_hint`, which hopefully will then return fewer false positives that `rw_hint` on the entire original goal.
+There is also a `conv` mode, which may be more useful: it only reports rewrites that transform the entire current focus, so if you expect to be able to rewrite some particular subexpression using a lemma, you can use `congr` and `skip` inside `conv` to focus on that subexpression, and then call `rw_hint`, which hopefully will then return fewer false positives than `rw_hint` on the entire original goal.
+Inside `conv`, calling `rw_hint with p` will require that the rewritten focus matches the pattern `p`, rather than merely the pattern `p` appearing as a subexpression.

 The main use case for `rw_hint` is for users with some familiarity with the mathlib naming conventions, who may be able to scan through a list of suggestions and quickly recognise from the